chiru-labs/ERC721A/docs/erc721a.md

 Mints `quantity` tokens and transfers them to `to`.

-> To prevent excessive first-time token transfer costs, please limit the `quantity` to a reasonable number (e.g. `30`).
+> To prevent excessive first-time token transfer costs, please limit the `quantity` to a reasonable number (e.g. 30).
+>
+> Extremely large `quantity` amounts (e.g. > 5000) may result in some marketplaces and indexers to drop some `Transfer` events,
+> and cause some mints to not appear.

 Requirements: